firstrecon/firstrecon-mock-backend/README.md

-# First Recon Mock Backend
+# First ReCon Mock Backend

 This is intended to be a stand-in for the eventual backend API application that drives the scouting app.